Day Admissions FAQs

 Can you tell me the exact catchment area in Harpenden for the school?
 Is there a map?

-Distances are measured on a straight line basis and can be requested directly from Admissions Dept at Hertfordshire County Council.
+Distances are measured on a straight line basis and can be requested directly from the Admissions Dept at Hertfordshire County Council.

-In 2022 the distance reached by the last Church Member was 1,379 with 87 siblings and in 2023 the distance was 4.4km (with an extra 18 places) and 95 siblings.
+In 2023, the distance reached by the last church member was 4.4km with 95 siblings.
+In 2024, the distance was 9.7km and 71 siblings.

 Do you have to attend church to apply to the school?